 Often I have people come into their first session after having tried to accomplish something for a while that just seems out of their reach.
-You don't need to wait until you've "lost that 5lbs" or whatever your hesitation is.
 There is always hesitation to get started, but take that first step.
 When someone comes to me and they're motivated, no excuses, super upfront and honest about everything they have tried and ready to push themselves, that is the sweet spot.
-It's even better if they know what they want to achieve, it gives me a lot to work with.
+You don't need to have all the answers, just knowing what you want to achieve gives me a lot to work with.

 Here are a few ideas to get you going :

 1) Put yourself on a schedule.
 It is really easy right now to fall out of a pattern as most of us are still working from home, or a mix of home and office.
 Plan your week around what you have to do.
-There are some things that you can't move (work, school, etc) and there are other things that need to be done, but you have control over (meals, exercise, bed time, etc).
+There are some things that you can't move (work, meetings, school, etc).
+There are other things that need to be done, but you have control over (meals, exercise, bed time, etc).
 Get up early if you have to get your workout in before going to work.
-If you know you're going to be tired after class book onto a live class and show up, let the teacher motivate you.
+If you know you're going to be too tired after work to train on your own book onto a live class and show up, let the teacher motivate you.

 2) Get enough rest.
 This means getting enough sleep at night, but also taking rest days.
 If you overdo it and burnout then you still won't reach your goals.
 Not doing anything can be harmful, but so can overdoing it.

 3) Set achievable goals that are measurable, random workouts are going to give you random results.
-If you have a goal, then focus on that for a while.
-Focus on specific things consistently and you'll be able to measure your progress.
 If you're focused on improving your run time then your recovery days and strength training will look different to someone that is focused on getting ready for their first body building competition.
+Make your goal central to your training, focus on specific things consistently and you'll be able to measure your progress.